+*Assumes the benefits to include the inflation protection is not reduced.
+The average age of a long-term care claims is 81 years of age.
+The average cost of care in your region is $XXX per [month/day] for skilled care or $XXX per [month/day] for home care.
+A claim lasts and average of 2-3 years and could cost $XXX,XXX at the current cost of care in your region.

 The elimination period is how long you must cover the cost of your own care before your insurance will pay.
 The benefit period is how long your benefits will last after the elimination period passes.
+Your policy has an unlimited benefit period, which means you will have LTC coverage for life after the elimination period passes.
 The monthly maximum is the amount your most your policy will pay in any month, and the lifetime maximum is the most your policy will pay in your lifetime.
-Inflation protection shows how your policy value increases over time, if applicable.
-The annual premium shows how much you pay each year before the rate increase takes effect.
+Inflation protection shows how your policy value increases over time.
+The annual premium shows how much you pay each year currently before the rate increase takes effect.

 Understanding your Options

 If you do not want to or cannot pay the increased premium, you have several options available to help manage the impact of the rate increase.
-On the chart on the next page, you will find reduced benefit options that can lower the amount of your premium increase.
+On the enclosed chart, you will find reduced benefit options that can lower the amount of your premium increase.
 You may choose to pay the increased premiums and keep the current terms of your contract.
 Or you may choose to modify the terms of your policy and reduce the rate increase.
 You are not required to reduce coverage and change premiums at this time.
 The option to reduce benefits and modify the premium you pay is available to you at any time.*

 Each policyholder is different.
 When reviewing options, consider these factors: